Qualified lawyers

 Create your SQE assessment account or go to mySRA

-Checking your character and suitability and applying for admission
+Checking your suitability and applying for admission

-• You will be asked to upload a copy of a certificate of good standing from all jurisdictions where you hold a legal professional qualification and have been admitted.
-The certificate(s) must be less than three months old (we recommend that the date of issue is no longer than two months on the date you make your application) and confirm:
+• The certificate(s) must be less than three months old (we recommend that the date of issue is no longer than two months on the date you make your application) and confirm:

 • your date of admission